-You can import issues into your JIRA Cloud site from existing JIRA Server or Cloud applications.
-We also recommend using this process to import data from third-party issue trackers that require direct database access (e.g. Bugzilla and Mantis).
+You can import issues into your Jira Cloud site.
+We recommend using this process to import data from third-party tools.

 How to generate a backup file